All students accepted to the College must submit the following prior to enrollment:

 - Evidence of current course completion in American Heart Association BLS for Healthcare Providers prior to enrollment in first clinical course.

-- Negative drug screen from a certified lab within 30 days prior to the first day of the clinical program.
+- Negative drug screen from a certified lab.

 - Complete Physical and Emotional Health Assessment form indicating the applicant is physically and emotionally capable of undertaking the program in which he or she is to be enrolled.

 Cabarrus College conducts appropriate background and sanction checks, screens accepted applicants, and monitors current students to ensure a safe environment for clinical affiliates and the College.
 Background and sanction checks conducted prior to official enrollment include but are not limited to the following: social security trace, criminal history, NC Sex Offender Registry, and checks against duly authorized, licensing, disciplining and sanctioning authorities (including the Cumulative Sanction List of the office of the Inspector General).
 Continuing students will be similarly investigated on a “for cause” basis.
 Convictions that will specifically preclude final acceptance to the College for all students include, but are not limited to: